smashingtags/smashingtags/README.md

 ### How I work

-**A real SDLC, not a story about one.**<!--auto:jira--><!--/auto--> Every change starts as a Jira ticket with acceptance criteria and story points, moves through a sprint, and stops at QA for a human.
+**An SDLC, not a story about one.**<!--auto:jira--><!--/auto--> Every change starts as a Jira ticket with acceptance criteria and story points, moves through a sprint, and stops at QA for a human.
 Architecture decisions, runbooks and process manuals live in Confluence and render at [docs.mjashley.com](https://docs.mjashley.com).

 **AI does the typing.
 I own the architecture.** Scope, sequencing and acceptance criteria are mine.
 Agents implement inside a written contract that caps file size, forces decomposition and bars them from pushing to main.
 Every change is reviewed in a browser against the running dev environment before it ships, and a second model audits the result.